 Emirates (code-shared with Qantas) fly from Australia with a single stopover at Dubai.

 Edinburgh Airport (EDI) is another option for long-haul flights, as it is only a 50 minute train trip into Glasgow Central rail station.
 A bus service is also available, but I find the train is more comfortable and less cramped.

 Airlines flying into Edinburgh Airport include BA, Qatar, Etihad, Air Canada and Qantas.

-The handy flight search tool at right is provided for your convenience, showing costs for the most popular routes to Glasgow.
+The handy flight search tool at right is provided for your convenience.

 Airport taxi services offering a range of vehicle types (eg minibus for small groups) are available to take you into town.
 To ensure a smooth transit, I advise booking ahead for either airport.